 Manage your money professionally.

 Winning and Losing Streaks?

-You can probably get an idea by looking at the results page – but losing streaks don’t regularly occur more than five or six bets in a row – statistically, however, that number could be higher.
+You can probably get an idea by looking at the results page but losing streaks don’t regularly occur more than five or six bets in a row – statistically, however, that number could be higher.
 Winning streaks are longer.
 You can read more about winning and losing streaks here.